screen-genius/screen-genius.github.io/README.md

 Welcome to Screen Genius!
-This is your home for new movies, and forgotten favorites
+<div>This is your home for new movies, and forgotten favorites<div>